-Professor, Department of Sociology, University of Michigan
+- Professor, Department of Sociology, Stanford University

 Received his BA in sociology from Kyoto University in 1993 and his PhD in sociology from Stanford University in 2002.
 Was an assistant professor of sociology at SUNY-Stony Brook and an assistant professor and associate professor of sociology at the University of Michigan.
 Is s professor of sociology, director of the Center for Japanese Studies, and director of the Donia Human Rights Center at the University of Michigan.
 Became a senior fellow at the Tokyo Foundation for Policy Research in January 2019.

 Kiyoteru Tsutsui.
 2018.
 Rights Make Might: Global Human Rights and Minority Social Movements in Japan.
 Oxford University Press.